cisocrgroup/OCR-Workshop/manuals/profiler-manual.md

 downloaded Open Office extension is a zip archive, that you need to unzip before you proceed.
 You need two files from the archive.
-First the `.dic` dictionary file and the `.aff` file, that contains the different affixes of language.
-Make sure to convert the `.dic` and `.aff` files to utf8 if they are in a different encoding (iso-8859-1 most likely).
+First the `.dic` dictionary file and the `.aff` file, that contains the different affixes of the language.
+For historical reasons, the files will be most likely encoded in iso-8859-1.
+Make sure to convert the `.dic` and `.aff` files to utf8 before you proceed.

 ~~~{.bash}
 iconv -f ISO_8859-1 -t UTF-8 de_DE.aff > de_DE.utf8.aff